skananitos/webTemplates/README.md

 ### Leaf4Life (registration-form)

 This project is a registration form.
-We use HTML5, Javascript and PHP techniques to validate each field.
+Use of HTML5, Javascript and PHP techniques to validate each field.